 Option 2: 120% of his PYS minus performance incentives.

-NFL teams that use the non-exclusive franchise tag do have the right to refuse.
-If the player that has a non-exclusive franchise tag agrees to an offer from another team, then their current team has five days to match that offer.
-If the original team decides not to match the offer then they will receive a compensation draft package that is equivalent to two first-round picks.
+NFL teams that use the non-exclusive franchise tag have the right to refuse.
+If a player with a non-exclusive franchise tag agrees to an offer from another team, their current team has five days to match that offer.
+If the original team decides not to match the offer, they will receive a compensation draft package equivalent to two first-round picks.

 2] Exclusive franchise tag

-When an NFL player receives an exclusive franchise tag, they cannot negotiate with other teams.
+When NFL players receive an exclusive franchise tag, they cannot negotiate with other teams.
 This player will receive a one-year deal for the greater of these two options.

 Option 1: The average of the five-largest PYS at his position.
-This must be after the restricted free agent signing period of the current league year.
+This must be after the current league year's restricted free agent signing period.

 Option 2: The amount of the non-exclusive franchise tag.